glegoux/mdf/README.md

 ## Description

-Several short exercices to train its capacity to code with a limit of time.
+Several short exercises to train its capacity to code with a limit of time.

 See at http://www.meilleurdevdefrance.com/ for more details.
 It is a yearly French programming competition to elect the best developer.
 See statements of the coding contest 2016 at http://www.isograd.com/EN/contestsolution.php.

-* The 2016 competition is availabe with my solution in Python 3.
+* The 2016 competition is available with my solution in Python 3.
-This competition have sessions (first round, session1 or session2 with 3 exercices) then the final (final round with 2 exercices).
+This competition have sessions (first round, session1 or session2 with 3 exercises) then the final (final round with 2 exercises).
 Each round lasts 45 minutes.

-* The 2014 and 2015 competition are availabe with my solution in Python 3.
+* The 2014 and 2015 competition are available with my solution in Python 3.
-These competitions have 7 exercices and last 1 hour and 30 minutes.
+These competitions have 7 exercises and last 1 hour and 30 minutes.

-* The 2013 competition is not found :(!
+* The 2013 competition is not available :(.
+This competition has 11 exercises and lasts 3 hours.

 Each exercice matches to a folder that contains :
-- `answer.py`      : your response with a script in Python 3.
+- `answer.py`      : your response that is a script in Python 3.
 - `direction.png`  : the statements of the current exercise.
 - `input<i>.txt`   : a test from stdin.
 - `output<i>.txt`  : the expected result for `input<i>.txt`.

 ## Usage

-You can run this project offline.
+You can run this project off-line.

 Here an example of output after executing the script `./launch` (see **6.** ) :